 “What Gets Measured Gets Managed”

 The famous management guru Peter Drucker once said, “What gets measured, gets managed.”
-Unfortunately, no one in state government appears to have read Drucker’s book.
-Our government programs are not meaningfully measured, and the Joint Finance Committee does not get the metrics they need to justify the spending requests that are made to them for the state budget.
+Unfortunately, the State’s government programs are not meaningfully measured, and the Joint Finance Committee does not get the metrics they need to justify the spending requests that are made to them for the state budget.
 It is shameful that we would make budgetary decisions without the relevant reporting on the effectiveness of programs.
 As your State Representative, I vow to push aggressively to force each state Program Unit to produce meaningful reporting on the metrics of programs.
-Senate Bill 263, a bi-partisan measure, took significant steps in the right direction, but it failed to pass the House before the end of session.
-I will work to see that a similar measure advances in 2019, should I be elected as your representative.